lukewaite/lukewaite.github.io/_posts/2017-08-03-s3-find-files.md

 next question is what I thought might be a useful example, when I wanted to extrapolate what I'd learned to other use cases.

-> How do you find the created on specific dates, regardless of prefix?
+> How do you find files modified on specific dates, regardless of prefix?

 <!--more-->